kolypto/learning-and-playground/rust/README.md

     impl<T> MyBox<T> {
         fn new(x: T) -> MyBox<T> {
+            // In our rudimentary example, the value is not even on the heap.
+            // Use std::alloc::alloc() to get memory in the heap.
             MyBox(x)
         }
     }

     use std::ops::Deref;
     impl<T> Deref for MyBox<T> {  // implement the `Deref` trait
-        // Defines an associated type for the `Deref` trait to use: it's like a generic parameter type Target = T;
+        // Defines an associated type for the `Deref` trait to use: it's like a generic parameter.
+        // Will explain later, in chapter "Advanced Features" type Target = T;

         fn deref(&self) -> &Self::Target {